FRIM Canopy Walk will be closed from 30 June 2017.

 I hope FRIM does build a new canopy walkway.
-And I hope that the design and siting is completely up to them and their expert opinion, whether it’s rope or aluminium, because I can trust them to put the forest first.
+And I hope that the design and siting is left completely up to them and their expert opinion, whether it’s rope or aluminium, because I can trust them to put the forest first.

 It was this canopy walkway – along with all its intangible values.